frankcleary/data-science-bytes/content/finding-similiar-articles.md

 ideas I discuss in my [SVD tutotial (finding similar research papers)](http://www.frankcleary.com/svd), although the input features are scaled differently and a cosine distance metric is used.
 Since this is a data science blog I included the score of each similar article along with the link.
+The source code is below, also available on [github](https://github.com/frankcleary/DataScienceBytes/tree/master/similar_posts).

     :::python
     """